unimarkup/specification/Frontend/AtomicBlocks.md

 ### Bullet list

 Any of the characters `-+*` at start of a line followed by a space and any none space character, is treated as the start of a bullet list.
+`-+*` may be switched freely in a bullet list without creating a new bullet list.
-A list entry heading consists of one paragraph.
+A list entry heading only allows inline elements.
 Indented text at subsequent lines is part of a list entry, but a blank line must be between entry heading and additional entry content.
 As an exception, a nested list may directly follow an entry heading.
 A blank line must follow an additional entry content.
 Attributes for list entries are set starting at a new line of the entries heading.
 List entry attributes only apply to the entry heading.
 If additional content is given, they must be styled in another way.